Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Pembroke's Soil Conditions

-Pembroke’s soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
-The UMass Extension Turf Program recommends mowing heights of 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which comprises 50-70% of Massachusetts shade mixes.
+Pembroke’s soils—ranging from glacial till and sandy outwash to rocky shallow and marine clay—require tailored mowing practices for optimal turf health.
+Consult the USDA Web Soil Survey to identify your property’s soil type.
+The UMass Extension Turf Program recommends the following mowing heights: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of MA shade mixes.
 Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
-Sharpen mower blades every 20-25 hours of use to ensure clean cuts and minimize turf stress.
-Local soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary for optimal turf health.
+Sharpen mower blades every 20-25 hours of use to prevent turf damage.
+Pembroke’s acidic soils (pH 5.5-6.5) often require lime applications for healthy growth.
 For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.

 Pembroke Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Lawn mowing near wetlands and protected areas in Pembroke is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn mowing near wetlands, vernal pools, and other protected areas in Pembroke is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of wetlands, vernal pools, or other resource areas require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Pembroke Conservation Commission.
-Wildlife protection is also critical—avoid mowing in buffer zones during the breeding season for birds (March-August) and when vernal pools are active (March-June).
-For additional guidance, coordinate with the Massachusetts Division of Fisheries and Wildlife.
+Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA), especially if mowing could impact resource areas.
+Wildlife protection is also critical—avoid mowing in buffer zones during the breeding season for birds (March-August) and around vernal pools (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for habitat-sensitive sites.

 Pembroke Conservation Commission